Miller

 Miller has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the Miller statistical area (Lv2), and new addresses validated by AreaSearch, the population is estimated at around 3,457 as of Nov 2025.
-This reflects an increase of 83 people (2.5%) since the 2021 Census, which reported a population of 3,374 people.
-The change is inferred from the resident population of 3,411 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 17 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,722 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 52.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Miller as of Feb 2026 is around 3,462.
+This reflects an increase of 88 people (2.6%) since the 2021 Census, which reported a population of 3,374 people.
+The change is inferred from the resident population of 3,411 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 17 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,726 persons per square kilometer, placing Miller in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 52.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, an above median population growth of statistical areas analysed by AreaSearch is projected, with the Miller (SA2) expected to expand by 709 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 19.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Examining future population trends, an above median growth is projected for the suburb, expected to expand by 709 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 19.4% in total over the 17 years.

 Frequently Asked Questions - Population